gadget-framework/gadget2/docs/userguide.md

-It is also possible to specify the value that is used to seed the random number generator from the command line, by starting Gadget with the ”-seed \<number\>” switch.
+It is also possible to specify the value that is used to seed the random number generator from the command line, by starting Gadget with the "-seed \<number\>" switch.
 It should be noted that any value for the seed that is specified in the optimisation file will override the value that is specified as a command line option.